david-a-wheeler/spdx-tutorial/README.md

     PackageName: Foo
     PackageLicenseDeclared: MIT

-There are a lot more details and options explained in the [SPDX specification](https://spdx.org/SPDX-specifications/spdx-version-2.0).
+There are many more tags you can use.
+They are explained in the full [SPDX specification](https://spdx.org/SPDX-specifications/spdx-version-2.0).

 Now, a personal note.